 All living kidney, liver, lung, uterus, and intestine donors are eligible for reimbursement of qualifying expenses, provided all of the criteria for donor reimbursement are fulfilled.
 However, subject to availability of funds, preference will be given to donors who are more likely to be otherwise unable to meet the qualifying expenses, in the following order of priority: preference category 1, preference category 2, preference category 3, and preference category 4.
 Categories 2 and 3 describe different requirements that may be in place at a certain time for applicants with a recipient household income within the guidelines and a donor household income above the guidelines.

-The recipient must complete a NLDAC financial hardship waiver worksheet as part of their application.
+Financial hardship is defined as expenses that make it difficult for the recipient to help their donor with their non-medical expenses, even though the recipient’s household income is above the NLDAC income guidelines.
+In this case, the recipient must complete a NLDAC financial hardship waiver worksheet as part of their application.
 This worksheet describes the recipient’s out-of-pocket medical expenses, lost income, and other expenses related to their medical condition.
 For example, if their household income is $5,000 above the income threshold and they have $5,000 in allowable expenses, the application may be approved.
 NLDAC will review the request and make a recommendation to HRSA to approve or deny it.
 HRSA will make the final determination and communicate that determination to NLDAC, which will notify the transplant center.
 HRSA’s determination is not subject to appeal.